-Sites acquired by the board shall meet or, upon improvement, be able to meet the specifications set out by the board prior to using the site for the education program.
-The board may meet in closed session to discuss potential purchases of sites.
+Sites acquired by the board will meet or, upon improvement, be able to meet the specifications set out by the board prior to using the site for the education program.
+The board may meet in closed session to discuss potential purchases of specific sites in compliance with applicable laws.

-It shall be the responsibility of the superintendent to assist the board and to make recommendations concerning the acquisition of sites.
+It is the responsibility of the superintendent to assist the board and to make recommendations concerning the acquisition of sites.

-Legal Reference: lowa Code §§ 21.5(j); 297 (1995).
+Legal Reference: lowa Code §§ 21.5(j); 297.